-Code Requirements: Enough refigerated storage equipment is not present, properly designed, maintained or operated so that all potentially hazardous foods are cooled properly and stored below 45°F as required.
+Enough refrigerated storage equipment is not present, properly designed, maintained or operated so that all potentially hazardous foods are cooled properly and stored below 45°F as required.

-Inspector Findings: Observed: Flip top cooler at the far end of cook line (right hand side as one looks at it from main kitchen entrance via dining area) had several temperature controlled items at measured temperatures of 65-69+°F. Items were: Chicken breasts ~3-4lbs; imitation crab ~1llb; shrimp ~3-4lbs; beef in sauce ~4lbs; fish fillets ~4lbs'.
+Observed: Flip top cooler at the far end of cook line (right hand side as one looks at it from main kitchen entrance via dining area) had several temperature controlled items at measured temperatures of 65-69+°F. Items were: Chicken breasts ~3-4lbs; imitation crab ~1llb; shrimp ~3- operator voluntarily discarded all these items.

+4lbs: beef in sauce ~4lbs: fish fillets ~4lbs'.
 Refer to inspection pictures.